skalenetwork/truffle-skale-network-box/README.md

 ###  1) Get a SKALE Chain

 The SKALE Network is a multichain platform, and there are many ways to get access to the SKALE Network testing environments.
-To obtain your SKALE Chain endpoint and Chain ID, check out the [SKALE Network getting started guide](https://skale.network/docs/developers/getting-started/beginner).
+To obtain your SKALE Chain endpoint and Chain ID, check out the [SKALE Network getting started guide](https://docs.skale.network/develop/).

-> Alternatively, for faster testing please feel free to use the available community SKALE Chains listed [here](https://forum.skale.network/t/skale-chain-sdk).
+> Alternatively, for faster testing please feel free to use the available [SDK Repo](https://github.com/skalenetwork/skale-sdk) and [Documentation](https://docs.skale.network/develop/ima-sdk).

 ### 2) Get a Wallet
 The SKALE Network works with a variety of wallet solutions.
 If you already have a wallet and private key to use, you can skip this step and go to the next section: [Update Truffle Config](#update-truffle-config).

-You can pick and setup your favorite wallet from the documentation [here](https://docs.skale.network/develop/).
+You can pick and setup your favorite wallet from the documentation [here](https://docs.skale.network/develop/wallets).

 We recommend starting with MetaMask, and obtaining a wallet address and private key to use for testing from the [MetaMask wallet](https://metamask.io/).